thacherT1D/webdevstuff/Server_Side_JS_with_Node/Node_js_Modules.desc.md

 };
 ```

-And because `exports` as a shorthand for `module.exports`, you can use the following syntax.
+And because `exports` as a shorthand for `module.exports`, the third way is to assign a value directly to one of its properties.

 ```javascript
 'use strict';